-When a system fault is detected, the "Tire Pressure Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
+Monitoring Telltale Light" will flash on and off for 75 seconds and then remain on solid.
 The system fault will also sound a chime.
-In addition, the EVIC will display a "CHECK TPM SYSTEM" message for three seconds and then display dashes (- -) in place of the pressure value to indicate which sensor is not being received.
+In addition, the EVIC will display a "CHECK TPM SYSTEM" message for three seconds and then display dashes (- -) in place of the and inflate the tires with low pressure (those flashing in pressure value to indicate which sensor is not being